-(Rev. 10772, Issued: 04-29-21, Effective: 12-16-20, Implementation: 12-16-20)
+(Rev. 10900; Issued: 08-11-21; Effective: 09-14-21; Implementation: 09-14-21)

-The CMS strives to continuously improve Medicare customer satisfaction through the delivery of high quality and cost-effective customer service.
+CMS strives to continuously improve Medicare customer satisfaction through the delivery of high quality and cost-effective customer service.
 High quality customer service is accurate, convenient and accessible, courteous and professional, and responsive to the needs of diverse groups.
 It is important all communication be coordinated to ensure consistent responses due to the various communication channels available to providers.
 MACs shall develop a PCC offering a range of Medicare expertise to respond to telephone, written and walk-in inquiries.
 The PCC assures a positive business relationship with Medicare providers through its responsiveness to providers' verbal and written inquiries.
 The PCC includes the provider telephone inquiries staff, the general written inquiries staff, the Provider Relations Research Specialists (PRRS) (in a joint effort with the POE unit), and walk-in inquiries staff.

-With the exception of technologies discussed in sections 30.2.2 and 50 of this chapter and in chapter 2 of this manual, CMS does not require the use of any specific technologies, as long as the MAC is able to meet all performance standards and requirements in a cost-effective and efficient manner while providing a high level of quality customer service to providers that includes accurate and timely information.
-MACs shall ensure, at a minimum, PCC staff have readily-accessible information and tools (that is, access to claims-related information, access to and training on the MAC's and CMS's websites, a computer, and an outbound telephone line) so that inquiries receive accurate and timely handling.
+With the exception of technologies discussed in sections 30.4.2 and 50 of this chapter and in chapter 2 of this manual, CMS does not require the use of any specific technologies, as long as the MAC is able to meet all performance standards and requirements in a cost-effective and efficient manner while providing a high level of quality customer service to providers that includes accurate and timely information.
+MACs shall ensure, at a minimum, PCC staff have readily-accessible information and tools (that is, access to claimsrelated information, access to and training on the MAC's and CMS's websites, a computer, and an outbound telephone line) so that inquiries receive accurate and timely handling.

 MACs shall identify at least two points of contact for each PCC.
 The contacts should have knowledge of provider telephone and written inquiries.
-MACs shall enter each contact's name, business telephone number, business e-mail address and point of contact type (telephone, written, technical, etc.) in PCID.
+MACs shall enter each contact's name, business telephone number, business email address and point of contact type (telephone, written, technical, etc.) in PCID.
 See section 80.2.2 of this chapter for PCID reporting and data certification requirements.

 It is important MACs inform CMS about negative effects on MACs' PCCs.
-The CMS monitors PCC performance on a daily basis and various factors, such as staffing changes or implementation of CRs, could negatively affect PCC performance and produce changes in PCC performance statistics.
-The CMS detects the changes in the performance statistics but may not know the reason(s) for those changes, with the exception of reported telecommunications issues, until later-possibly even months later.
-To ensure CMS has immediate knowledge of factors impacting the performance of the PCCs, MACs shall send an e-mail to the Service Reports mailbox at servicereports@cms.hhs.gov with the subject "Contractor Alert" as soon as know about adverse affects to PCC performance.
-The e-mail shall describe the change or event, explain the impact on the PCC and, describe what is needed, internally or from CMS, to resolve the matter.
+CMS monitors PCC performance on a daily basis and various factors, such as staffing changes or implementation of CRs, could negatively affect PCC performance and produce changes in PCC performance statistics.
+CMS detects the changes in the performance statistics but may not know the reason(s) for those changes, with the exception of reported telecommunications issues, until later-possibly even months later.
+To ensure CMS has immediate knowledge of factors impacting the performance of the PCCs, MACs shall send an email to the Service Reports mailbox at servicereports@cms.hhs.gov with the subject "Contractor Alert" as soon as they know about adverse affects to PCC performance.
+The email shall describe the change or event, explain the impact on the PCC and, describe what is needed, internally or from CMS, to resolve the matter.
 Changes or events that may produce adverse effects on PCCs include, but are not limited to, the following: